siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 ##Motor Groups
 Settings specific to a given motor.
 There are 4 motor groups, numbered 1,2,3,4 as labeled on the TinyG board.<br><br>
 _Please note: In TinyG the motor travel settings are independent of each other.
 You don't need to put them into an equation.
-The board does the for you.
+The board does this for you.
 Please see note about this in the [Motor Settings](#motor-settings) section._

 	Setting | Description | Notes
 	:--------|:-------------|:-------